-After America joined the war, the War Production Board (WPB) and the nation’s factories made a huge change.
-Factories were building 6,000 airplanes in 1940 but were making 85,000 in 1943.
+After America joined the war, the War Production Board (WPB) and the country’s factories made a huge change.
 Factories that made silk ribbons started making parachutes, car factories made tanks, typewriter companies made machine guns, undergarment makers sewed mosquito netting, and so on.
-The WPB made sure that each factory received materials it needed to run, in order to make the most war goods in the shortest time.
+The WPB made sure that each factory received materials it needed to run, so they could make the most war goods in the shortest time.
 One fourth of that was spent was for airplanes and one fourth was for ships.

 ENTERTAINERS AND THE WAR EFFORT

-During the Great Depression, movies had served as a welcome distraction from the hard parts of everyday life, and during the war, this was also true.
+During the Great Depression, movies had been a welcome distraction from everyday life, and during the war this was also true.
 By 1941, there were more movie theaters than banks in the United States.
-In a world before television or streaming video in the 1930s, newsreels, which were shown in movie theaters before movies, told people about what was happening in the world.
+In a world before television or streaming video, newsreels were shown in movie theaters before movies so that people could learn about what was happening in the world.
 Movies with information about the war were also shown in movie theaters.
 The most famous were those in the Why We Fight series, filmed by Hollywood director Frank Capra.

 Not everyone was happy about women working in jobs that had normally been only for men.
 In order to get women for factory jobs, the government created a propaganda campaign using a character known as Rosie the Riveter.
-Rosie, who was a based on several real women, was most famously painted by American illustrator Norman Rockwell.
 Rosie was tough yet feminine.
-To make men feel like working in factories would not make women too much life men, some factories gave female workers lessons in how to put on makeup, and makeup were never rationed during the war.
-Although many Americans saw women working as a good thing, they also knew that working women, especially mothers, faced great challenges.
-To try to deal the two jobs women had as workers and mothers, Eleanor Roosevelt tried to get her husband to approve the first government childcare centers.
-The First Lady also wanted business leaders like Henry Kaiser to build model childcare facilities for their workers.
-Still, these efforts did not meet the full need for childcare for working mothers.
+To make men feel like working in factories would not make women too much like men, some factories gave female workers lessons in how to put on makeup, and makeup was never rationed during the war.
+Although many Americans saw women working as a good thing, they also knew that having jobs made being a mother more difficult.
+To try to help working mothers, Eleanor Roosevelt tried to get her husband to approve the first government childcare centers.
+The First Lady also tried to get business leaders to build childcare facilities for their workers.
+Still, these efforts did not meet the full need for childcare for working mothers during the war.

-Because there were not enough childcare facilities, many children had to look out for themselves after school, and some had to do housework and the care of younger brothers and sisters.
-Some mothers took younger children to work with them and left them locked in their cars during the day.
-Police and social workers also reported more crimes committed by children during the war.
+Because there were not enough childcare facilities, many children had to look out for themselves after school, and some had to do housework and older children had to watch their younger brothers and sisters.
+Some mothers took young children to work with them sometimes and left them locked in their cars during the day.
+Police reported more crimes committed by children during the war.
 It is not clear if more children were really committing crimes, or if police were just being more careful to notice problems during the war.
 Either way, working women were often blamed for this problem.

 Primary Source: Photograph